-Discipline and Guidance Policy for MPISD Child Development Center
+Operational Discipline and Guidance Policy for MPISD Child Development Center

-The purpose of all "discipline" in the Child Development Center is to help children become increasingly selfmanaging and socially responsible.
-Positive, non-punitive methods are used in the pursuit of this goal.
-Discipline is directed toward improving the child's understanding of social expectations, developing appropriate ways of behaving in given situations, and understanding causes and effects of the feelings and actions experienced.
+This form provides the required information per 26 Texas Administrative Code (TAC) minimum standards Sections 744.501(7), 746.501(a)(7), and 747.501(5).
+Directions: Parents will review this policy upon enrolling their child.
+Employees, household members and volunteers will review this policy at orientation.
+A copy of the policy is provided in the operational policies.

+Discipline must be:

+- 1) individualized and consistent for each child; - 2) appropriate to the child's level of understanding; and - 3) directed toward teaching the child acceptable behavior and self-control.

+A caregiver may only use positive methods of discipline and guidance that encourage self-esteem, self-control, and self-direction which include the following:

+- 1) using praise and encouragement of good behavior instead of focusing only upon unacceptable behavior; - 2) reminding a child of behavior expectations daily by using clear, positive statements; - 3) redirecting behavior using positive statements; and - 4) using brief supervised separation or time out from the group, when appropriate for the child's age and development, which is limited to no more than one minute per year of the child's age.

-- Discipline must be: - (1) Individualized and consistent for each child; - (2) Appropriate to the child's level of understanding; and - (3) Directed toward teaching the child acceptable behavior and self-control. - A caregiver may only use positive methods of discipline and guidance that encourage self-esteem, selfcontrol, and self-direction which include the following: - (1) Implementing preventive practices that include preparation of the environment and establishing routines and connecting rituals; - (2) Integrating the Conscious Discipline 5-Step Self-Regulation Process - (3) Using positive reinforcement for desired behaviors - (4) Providing daily visual and verbal reminders of behavior expectations - There must be no harsh, cruel, or unusual treatment of any child.
-The following types of discipline and guidance are prohibited: - (1) Corporal punishment or threats of corporal punishment; - (2) Punishment associated with food, naps, or toilet training; - (3) Pinching, shaking, or biting a child; - (4) Hitting a child with a hand or instrument; - (5) Putting anything in or on a child's mouth; - (6) Humiliating, ridiculing, rejecting, or yelling at a child; - (7) Subjecting a child to harsh, abusive, or profane language; - (8) Placing a child in a locked or dark room, bathroom, or closet with the door closed; and - (9) Requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age.
+There must be no harsh, cruel, or unusual treatment of any child.
+The following types of discipline and guidance are prohibited:

+- 1) corporal punishment or threats of corporal punishment: - 2) punishment associated with food, naps or toilet training; - 3) grabbing or pulling a child; - 4) putting anything in or on a child's mouth; - 5) humiliating, ridiculing, rejecting or yelling at a child; - 6) subjecting a child to harsh, abusive or profane language; - 7) placing a child in a locked or dark room, bathroom or closet; - 8) placing a child in a restrictive device for time out; - 9) withholding active play or keeping a child inside as a consequence for behavior, unless the child is exhibiting behavior during active play that requires a brief supervised separation or time out that is consistent with 746.2803(4)(D); and - 10) requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age.
-Texas Administrative Code, Title 40, Chapters 746 and 747, Subchapters L, Discipline and Guidance

-MPISD CHILD DEVELOPMENT CENTER Administrative and Support Staff 2023-2024
+MPISD CHILD DEVELOPMENT CENTER Administrative and Support Staff 2025-2026

-Principal/Director Jamie Cook Assistant Principal/Assistant Director Katie Fite Parent, Family & Community Engagement (PFCE) Manager Shonda Brown Parent, Family & Community Engagement (PFCE) Specialists Ariana Morales Summer Jones Jaqueline Aguilar Belinda Phelan Olga Alvarez Health Manager Behavior Specialist Bonnie Tafoya Health Coordinator Specializing in Health/Nutrition/Safety Corina Flores (RN) Health Staff Chauntelle Burns (RN) Education/Disabilities Manager Betsy Fluellen Early Head Start QC Specialist Melanie Price PEIMS Clerk Cissey Hughes Eligibility, Recruitment, Selection, Enrollment & Attendance (ERSEA) Coordinator Janet Solis
+Principal/Director Jamie Cook Assistant Principal/Assistant Director Katie Fite Parent, Family & Community Engagement (PFCE) Manager Shonda Brown Parent, Family & Community Engagement (PFCE) Specialists Jaqueline Aguilar Olga Alvarez Rebeca De La Hoya Catalina Figueroa Summer Jones Sayra Netro Ariana Morales Belinda Phelan Mental Health Manager Behavior Specialist Bonnie Tafoya Health Coordinator Specializing in Health/Nutrition/Safety Corina Flores (RN) Health Staff Chauntelle Burns (RN) Education/Disabilities Manager Betsy Fluellen Early Head Start QC Specialist Melanie Price PEIMS Clerk Cissey Hughes Eligibility, Recruitment, Selection, Enrollment & Attendance (ERSEA) Coordinator Janet Solis

-"Two days are extended to count as 1 day
+&quot;Two days are extended to count as 1 day